boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 are in some sense related to each other and all the data of a collection is under the same licence.

+Each collection has a one word identifier, the collection id

 .. _repository:

 The repository